 Step 4 – User Management

-Once you have selected the account from the drop down menu you will then click on the “User Management” button.
+Once you select the account from the drop-down menu, click the “User Management” button.

 Step 4 – Adding Users

-Once clicked, this will open the page below, where you will be able to add new users to your account.
+Once clicked, this will open the page below, where you can add new users to your account.

-Simply add their email, select which access type you’d like to give them (most will be the default “Read & Analyze”), check the box to notify the user by email, and click “add”.
+Add their email, select which access type you’d like to give them (most will be the default “Read & Analyze”), check the box to notify the user by email, and click “add.”

 Once added, their email address will show in the list, and an email will be sent to the user notifying them that they now have access to the analytics property.